SUP With Your Pup: Paddleboard Adventures That Welcome Dogs

 Finn is ridin’ solo.
 Photo by Facebook.com/ayerscreek

 Berlin's tree-lined streets, Victorian town center and historic homes invite tourists to step back in time.
 Visit during the summer months when you can enjoy SUPping with your pup along the winding waterways of Ayers Creek.
 Dog-friendly paddleboard rentals from Ayers Creek Adventures include a brief lesson, a water trail map and a guide to the local wildlife.
 You can also have your paddleboard dropped off at Sinepuxent Bay, an inland waterway connecting Chincoteague Bay to Isle of Wight Bay.
 Trips out on the water often include sightings of bald eagles, herons and egrets.
-Rentals are available for dogs and humans who want to explore on their own, or you can join one of two tours available by request.
+Rentals are available for dogs and humans who want to explore on their own, or you can join on a salt marsh or forested wetlands tour.
 SUP rentals range from $25 for one hour to $70 for the day.
+Tours are $45 to $50 per person.
 Dogs paddle for free.

-When you're back in the historic downtown, reward yourself with a shrimp po’boy at Fins Ale House & Raw Bar before pitching a tent with your pooch at nearby Frontier Town.
+When you're back in the historic downtown, reward yourself with some Fresh Rockfish Bites and Fried Hard Crab at Crabs To Go before pitching a tent with your pooch at nearby Frontier Town.

 Have you tried stand up paddleboarding with your dog?
 Leave a comment or tweet us @BringFido!